T-7219/obsidian-dementor-sync/README.md

 ### Connection Diagnostics

-If you're having trouble connecting to your WebDAV server, the plugin now offers enhanced diagnostics:
+If you're having trouble connecting to your storage service, the plugin offers enhanced diagnostics:

 1. Go to **Settings** → **Dementor Sync**
+2. Select your storage method (WebDAV or S3)
+3. Fill in your connection details
-2. Click the **Test Connection** button to run a comprehensive diagnostics check
+4. Click the **Test Connection** button to run a comprehensive diagnostics check
-3. The plugin will display detailed information about any connection issues
+5. The plugin will display detailed information about any connection issues
-4. Use the diagnostic information to troubleshoot and resolve connection problems
+6. Use the diagnostic information to troubleshoot and resolve connection problems

 ## 🛡️ Security Features